stijn-dejongh/lovecraft_public_domain/raw_converts/di.md

   I know now why Andrews was so secretive in his actions; so damnably gloating in his attitude toward me after my artificial death.
-He had meant me for a specimen all the time&mdash;a specimen of his greatest feat of surgery, his masterpiece of unclean witchery&nbsp;.&nbsp;.&nbsp;. an example of perverted artistry for him alone to see.
+He had meant me for a specimen all the time--a specimen of his greatest feat of surgery, his masterpiece of unclean witchery . . . an example of perverted artistry for him alone to see.
 Where Andrews obtained that   other
 with which I lay accursed in his moldering mansion I shall probably never know; but I am afraid that it was brought from Haiti along with his fiendish medicine.
-At least these long hairy arms and horrible short legs are alien to me&nbsp;.&nbsp;.&nbsp;. alien to all natural and sane laws of mankind.
+At least these long hairy arms and horrible short legs are alien to me . . . alien to all natural and sane laws of mankind.
 The thought that I shall be tortured with that   other   during the rest of my brief existence is another hell.

-  Now I can but wish for that which once was mine; that which every man blessed of God ought to have at death; that which I saw in that awful moment in the ancient burial ground when I raised the lid on the coffin&mdash;my own shrunken, decayed, and headless body.
+  Now I can but wish for that which once was mine; that which every man blessed of God ought to have at death; that which I saw in that awful moment in the ancient burial ground when I raised the lid on the coffin--my own shrunken, decayed, and headless body.